 Lower urinary tract obstructions (LUTO), also known as obstructive uropathy, are rare birth defects that occur in 1 in 5,000 to 7,000 births, commonly in male fetuses.
-The underlying cause is a partial or complete obstruction of the urethra — the tube that connects the bladder to the amniotic fluid space around the fetus — which restricts or prevents the passage of urine.
+The underlying cause is a partial or complete obstruction of the urethra, the tube that connects the bladder to the amniotic fluid space around the fetus.
+This obstruction restricts or prevents the passage of urine.
 Urinary tract obstructions come in a variety of forms.

 The prognosis for each individual case depends upon the underlying cause and severity of the obstruction as well as the presence or absence of other findings.
 Fetal urine is an important component of amniotic fluid during gestation and contributes to fetal lung development.

 In cases of complete obstruction, the inability for urine to be released into the amniotic fluid space around the fetus causes the bladder to enlarge and the amniotic fluid levels to decrease (oligohydramnios).
 Low amniotic fluid levels in turn can result in underdevelopment of the lungs (pulmonary hypoplasia), a life-threatening condition.

 Without amniotic fluid, the fetus is not cushioned from the walls of the uterus.
 Pressure from the uterine walls leads to secondary deformations of the face and extremities (Potter sequence).

 Obstruction can also cause back pressure on the kidneys, which may lead to varying degrees of kidney damage.
 For the greatest potential benefit, early diagnosis and intervention are essential.

 A diagnosis of LUTO is usually made by ultrasound in the mid-second trimester.
 Families referred to the Center for Fetal Diagnosis and Treatment (CFDT) undergo a comprehensive one-day evaluation that may include the following studies: